tier4/nebula/docs/integration_guide.md

 ### Data flow

-1. **Hardware Interface** receives raw UDP packets from the sensor and defines TCP protocols for communication and configuration
+1. **Hardware interface** receives raw UDP packets from the sensor and defines TCP protocols for communication and configuration
 2. **Driver** receives packets and delegates to **Decoder**
 3. **Decoder** parses packets, accumulates points, detects scan completion, and calls callback with complete point cloud
-4. **ROS Wrapper** converts to ROS message and publishes
+4. **ROS wrapper** converts to ROS message and publishes

 ---